I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 What I want to convey here are some of the obstacles that you will have to navigate in bringing your intended fiancée to the U.S.

 The first thing to remember is that she must be your fiancée and not your wife when she first sets foot in this country.
-If you marry abroad, your spouse has to apply for admission to the U.S. under an entirely different set of rules which are more restrictive for her, in that these are rarely issued, and definitely more restrictive for her children than if she comes here under a K-1 Fiancée visa.
+If you marry abroad, your spouse has to apply for admission to the U.S. under an entirely different set of rules which may be more restrictive for her and for her children than if she comes here under a K-1 Fiancée visa.

 Current rules provide for your fiancée to be given a 45 day K-1 visa and her unmarried children under age 21, a 45 day K-2 visa.
 The two of you must then marry in the U.S. within the 45 days or she and her children will be deported.
 If you marry her abroad there is a chance that she and/or her children will never be allowed into the U.S. except on temporary tourist visas.